Christianity or Europe (Novalis): Summary

-At the end of the pamphlet, the author invites the reader to try and use this momentary threshold point to help reach the utopian final stage.
+At the end of the pamphlet, the author invites the reader to try and use this momentary threshold point in history to help reach the utopian final stage.

 Legacy

 "Christianity or Europe" was controversial within Novalis' Jena circle.
 Some, such as Friedrich Schlegel, thought that the text should be published, but Goethe disagreed when he was asked for advice.

 After Novalis' early death in 1801, the text remained unpublished in its entirety until 1826, when it was published by Georg Reimer.